NCBI-Codeathons/vcf-4-population-genomics-team-nguyen/README.md

 ## Approach
 ACTION ITEM
 1) Ask Ryan for the TF-IDF query for mutations he used on variant of concerns as a document.
-JIE, SUNKY: chat with Ryan, get coached on the best way for VCFs.
+Jie, Sunky: chat with Ryan, get coached on the best way for VCFs.
 MAF of > 15%, is there a way to unrestrict, whether it makes to do that.
 2) Nidia and Cecile work on the introduction. https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473 https://www.biorxiv.org/content/10.1101/2023.01.30.526314v2.full.pdf
 3) Stephen, make sure the software is understandable and well documented. https://github.com/NCBI-Codeathons/vcf-4-population-genomics-team-nguyen